-"Will you allow Me to nail you to My Cross," Jesus asked her.
+"Will you allow Me to nail you to My Cross?"
+Jesus asked Sister Mildred (Mary Ephrem) Neuzil.
+Then He laid her upon the altar of sacrifice.

 The Passion is described as the mystery of Christ's suffering.
 It was a mystery at the time because people could not reconcile it with what they had expected.
 In the sense that we can never fully understand the idea of God suffering, the Passion is still a mystery.
 Now if our sufferings are somehow or other to fit into the Passion of Christ-and this is no fiction because this is where they belong-there will surely be an element of mystery about them.
 They will make demands on our faith. -Fr.
-Hubert van Zeller, OSB but who of us can ever fathom the sufferings of the all-holy Son of God, tortured and humiliated and crucified by His own lowly and wretched creatures?
+Hubert van Zeller, OSB